MattDierick/RTD-NGINX-App-Protect-UDF/source/_build/html/_sources/class2/module1/module1.rst.txt

 **When Docker image is built :**

-   1. Check if the Docker image is available locally ``docker images``
+   1. Check if the app-protect Docker image is available locally by running ``docker images``

    .. image:: ../pictures/module1/docker_images.png
       :align: center